 The Master of Humanitarianism and Development is designed with industry consultation and taught by pioneering academics.

 An opportunity to specialise in one of the following streams is available:

 Disasters and Community Resilience, Community Development, International Development, Humanitarianism, Professional Practice.

 Do you want to contribute to a better future for the many, not the few?

 This course builds on the practical connections between immediate disaster and humanitarian relief and the longer-term issues associated with international and community development.
-You’ll examine critical issues from climate change to poverty, hunger, homelessness, racism and forced migration and learn how to build practical and just solutions.
+You’ll examine critical issues from climate change to poverty, hunger, homelessness, racism, culture, and forced migration and learn how to build practical and just solutions.

 You'll explore transformational change, examine the power relations between the global north and global south, and consider the overarching climate crisis, alongside geopolitical tensions.
 Above all, you’ll look at historic and contemporary community-led approaches to social justice, development, and humanitarianism, studying their successes, limitations, and new possibilities.